 When our work began in 1950, our approach was basic.
 We provided food and shelter for children in orphanages through child sponsorship.
 But we’ve learned a lot in 64 years.
 Now we offer a full solution to poverty and injustice issues — and make it sustainable so it lasts.

 We work in the most difficult contexts in the poorest countries, because we believe in the power of transformation.
+Find out more about our mission and values.

 Our community development approach empowers children and families to break the cycle of poverty and reach their God-given potential.